lsprangers/lsprangers.github.io/docs/transformer_and_llm/ATTENTION.md

 ]
 ```

-And our Query is `[0.5, 0]` - if we compare that to all of our Keys, we'd see `distance([0.5, 0] - [1, 0]) = 0.5` and `distance([0.5, 0] - [1, 1]) = - 0.5` so we would have `0.5 * 4 + -0.5 * 6 = -1` would be our answer!
+And our Query is `[0.5, 0]` - if you compare that to all of our Keys, we'd see `distance([0.5, 0] - [1, 0]) = 0.5` and `distance([0.5, 0] - [1, 1]) = - 0.5` so you would have `0.5 * 4 + -0.5 * 6 = -1` would be our answer!

-So these comparisons of Queries and Keys results in some weight, and typically we will compare our Query to every Key, and the resulting set we will stuff through a Softmax function to get weights that sum to 1
+So these comparisons of Queries and Keys results in some weight, and typically you will compare our Query to every Key, and the resulting set you will stuff through a Softmax function to get weights that sum to 1

 $
 \alpha(\bold{q}, \bold{k_i}) = {a(\bold{q}, \bold{k_i}) \over \sum_{j}a(\bold{q}, \bold{k_j})}
 $

-To ensure weights are non-negative, we can use exponentiation
+To ensure weights are non-negative, you can use exponentiation

 $\alpha(\bold{q}, \bold{k_i}) = \frac{\exp(a(\bold{q}, \bold{k_i}))}{\sum_{j=1}\exp(a(\bold{q}, \bold{k_j}))}$